 Thornton Lothrop died in November of 1913.
-Anne Lothrop continued to live at 27 Commonwealth and also maintained a home in Manchester.
+Anne Lothrop continued to live at 27 Commonwealth until her death in July of 1930.

 On February 13, 1931, 27 Commonwealth was purchased from Anne Lothrop’s estate by attorney Robert Frederick Herrick.
 He and his wife, Margaret (Perkins) Herrick, lived at 25 Commonwealth.
 After acquiring 27 Commonwealth, it appears that they left the house vacant or, perhaps, consolidated it with their home.
 27 Commonwealth no longer was listed in the Blue Books after 1931 and was shown as vacant in the 1932-1941 City Directories.